niehusst/MapTextSynthesizer/DESIGN.md

 #### Notes on Threadability

 At the time of writing this (2018) Pangocairo is not thread-safe; following from that, MapTextSynthesizer is not strictly thread-safe.
 To resolve this, locks were added to avoid race conditions.
 However, this significantly slows threaded running of the synthesizer; diminishing the prospective production rate.
+To circumvent the issues with multi-threading, we suggest using a multi-process technique instead, if you are so inclined.

 #### Previous work on this project